Being A Student In Bangladesh: 2016 vs 2017 – What Has Changed?

-In the past 20 years there have been remarkable changes in Bangladesh in relation to its education system.
+In the past 20 years, there have been remarkable changes in Bangladesh in relation to its education system.
 Increasing attendance at university is about encouraging young people to enter the education system at primary level and continue with their studies.
 In 2015 enrolment rates for primary school were 98%.
-Of these 98% a proportion may remain in education and continue into university level study.
+Of this 98 %, a proportion may remain in education and continue into university-level study.

 Education at this level is not given much consideration.
 Employers believe that graduates are inadequate to serve the labour market.
-As a result, young people would be reluctant to embark on university education because of the low recognition it is given by employers.
+As a result, young people are reluctant to embark on university education because of the low recognition it is given by employers.

 The Ministry of Primary and Mass Education are responsible for the delivery of education at primary level and the Ministry of Education accountable for secondary and higher education.
 The government have recently announced that free and compulsory education will be available for all students up to grade 8.
 By focusing on the quality of primary and secondary education, students will be better equipped to enter into higher education if they choose to do so.